 He was proclaimed as Ooni of Ile-Ife in 2015 holding the regnal name Ojaja II succeeding the deceased Oba Okunade Sijuwade.
 Ooni Adeyeye Enitan Ogunwusi is the 5th direct descendant of the Giesi Ruling Family.

 The Ọọni is a qualified accountant.
 He attended Loyola College Ibadan between 1985 and 1991.
-Afterwards, he attended The Polytechnic Ibadan to study Accounting.
+Afterward, he attended The Polytechnic of Ibadan to study Accounting.

-In 2002, he led the Federal Government of Nigeria delegation to Canada that enhanced alliances through a partnership with the government of Ondo State on solid mineral.
+In 2002, he led the Federal Government of Nigeria delegation to Canada that enhanced alliances through a partnership with the government of Ondo State on solid minerals.